SSD2015/TeamTheFank/InformalUsecase.md

 ##UC2.Login
 - PA: User and admin
-- User and admin login using their own username and password.
+- User and admin log in using their own username and password.
 If the account is admin, it will go to admin's page; but if the account is user, it will go to user's page.

 ##UC3.Logout
 - PA: User and admin
-- User and admin logout by clicking or tapping on logout button.
+- User and admin log out by clicking or tapping on log out button.

 ##UC4.Editing group description
 - PA: Organization